How Much Is India Spending to Keep the Economy Going?

 The high social impact spending by the government is already witnessing transformational results on the ground.

-Thus, it might be more appropriate to term it as public sector investment in public utilities like clean water, sanitation, farm sector, healthcare and most importantly infrastructure, unlike mere spending on subsidies.
+Thus, it might be more appropriate to term it as public sector investment in public utilities like clean water, sanitation, farm sector, healthcare and most importantly, infrastructure, unlike mere spending on subsidies.

-“It (India) will remain one of the youngest nations on the planet and will be home to more than one billion internet users.
+“It (India) will remain one of the youngest nations on the planet and be home to more than one billion internet users.

-Truly, India remains an exciting market with healthy growth prospects.
+Indeed, India remains an exciting market with healthy growth prospects.

 Do you like this edition?